-a.
+q.
 Configure trunks and EtherChannels from DLS1, DLS2, and ALS1 according to the diagram.
-Use PaGP as the negotiation protocol for EtherChannel configurations.
-Refer to diagram for port channel numbers.
+Use PaGP as the negotiation protocol for EtherChannel configurations. \\Refer to diagram for port channel numbers.

-''' DLS1(config)# interface range fastEthernet 0/1-2 DLS1(config-if-range)# switchport trunk encapsulation dot1q DLS1(config-if-range)# switchport mode trunk DLS1(config-if-range)# channel-group 1 mode desirable DLS1(config-if-range)# no shut Creating a port-channel interface Port-channel 1 '''
+''' DLS1(config) # interface range fastEthernet 0/1-2 DLS1(config-if-range) # switchport trunk encapsulation dot1q DLS1(config-if-range)# switchport mode trunk DLS1(config-if-range)# channel-group 1 mode desirable DLS1(config-if-range)# no shut Creating a port-channel interface Port-channel 1 '''

-b.
+r.
 Verify trunking and EtherChannel configurations between all switches with the appropriate trunking and EtherChannel verification commands.

-Step 4: Configure VTP on all switches according to the VTP information on the diagram.
+Step 12: Configure VTP on all switches according to the VTP information on the diagram.

 a.
 A sample configuration is provided for you.

-'''

-DLS2(config)# vtp mode server

-Setting device to VTP Server mode for VLANS
+DLS2(config)# vtp mode server Setting device to VTP Server mode for VLANS b.
+Verify the VTP changes.

-'''